ronnytorresmtz/aws-codedeploy-configuration/README.md

     c) Select the Service Role "arn:aws:iam::....../DeployCode".
     d) Press the button Create Application.

-##2) Deploy a New Revisión (commit)
+##2) Deploy a New Revision (commit)

-  Go to your GitHub Repository and make any commit after that make with the AWS CodeDeploy Service a Deployment.
+  Go to your GitHub Repository and make any commit after that Deploy a New Revision with the AWS CodeDeploy Service and follow this instructions.

     a) Select the Deployment Group from the table.
     b) Select the Action "Deploy new revision" to display the Page Create a New Deploy.